graphdeco-inria/gaussian-splatting/README.md

 ```
 Alternatively, you can use the optional parameters ```--colmap_executable``` and ```--magick_executable``` to point to the respective paths.
 Please not that on Windows, the executable should point to the COLMAP ```.bat``` file that takes care of setting the execution environment.
 Once done, ```<location>``` will contain the expected COLMAP data set structure with undistorted, differently sized input images, in addition to your original images and temporary data in the directory ```distorted```.
 ## FAQ
 - *Where do I get data sets, e.g., those referenced in ```full_eval.py```?* The MipNeRF360 data set is provided by the authors of the original paper on the project site.
 Note that two of the data sets cannot be openly shared and require you to consult the authors directly.
-For Tanks&Temples and Deep Blending, please use the download links provided above.
+For Tanks&Temples and Deep Blending, please use the download links provided at the top of the page.

 - *24 GB of VRAM for training is a lot!
 Can't we do it with less?* Yes, most likely.
 By our calculations it should be possible with **way** less memory (~8GB).
 If we can find the time we will try to achieve this.
 If some PyTorch veteran out there wants to tackle this, we look forward to your pull request!